Dream a Little Dream of Me

 "Dream a Little Dream of Me" is a 1930 song with music by Fabian Andre and Wilbur Schwandt and lyrics by Gus Kahn.
 It was first recorded in February 1931 by Ozzie Nelson and his Orchestra, soon followed by Wayne King and his Orchestra with vocals by Ernie Birchill.
-A popular standard, it has had well over 400 recorded versions.

 The song enjoyed its highest-charting success when it was covered in 1968 by Cass Elliot with the Mamas & the Papas, and followed the same year with a recording by Anita Harris.
-More than 40 other versions have been recorded, including by the Mills Brothers, Henry Mancini, the Beautiful South, Anne Murray, Ella Fitzgerald, Erasure, and Michael Bublé.
+More than 400 other versions have been recorded, including by the Mills Brothers, Henry Mancini, the Beautiful South, Chicago, Anne Murray, Ella Fitzgerald, Erasure, and Michael Bublé.